P.Phipps, Northampton Brewery Company,

 - 1899 Phipps take over Ratliffe and Jeffery

-- 1901 Phipps Brewery burns down in Towcester and all production moved to Northampton
+- 1901 Phipps Towcester Brewery burns down and isn't rebuilt, all production moves to Northampton

-- 1903 Regular brewing at the Albion brewery ends but it is retained for periods of high demand and storage until 1919.
-The well is enlarged and continues to supply water for Bridge St. brewing even today under Carlsberg's ownership
+- 1903 Regular brewing at the Albion Brewery ends but it is retained for periods of high demand and storage.

 - 1906 NBC close Hope Brewery moving production to Northampton

 - 1916 Huge fire at the Phoenix Brewery forced NBC to buy beer from their neighbours Phipps until site rebuilt

 - 1919 The Albion Brewery is sold to James Bros and becomes a sweet factory.The Albion's well is retained, enlarged and continues to supply water for Phipps Bridge St. brewing.